GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#CLMbeingMadeAboutSBT'>CLMbeingMadeAboutSBT</A><BR>CLMbeingMadeAboutSBT: Specifies the fact that a claim is made about an identified subject.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#CLMbeingMadeAboutSBT'>CLMbeingMadeAboutSBT</A><BR>CLMbeingMadeAboutSBT: Specifies the fact that a claim is made about an identified subject matter.<BR></html>

 ## SAF_ClaimClaimableItemSupport